GoogleCloudPlatform/podcast/site/content/post/episode-46-borg-and-k8s-with-john-wilkes/index.md

 JOHN: So I wrote the paper with a bunch of other collaborators who did a bunch of work and experimentation about the system that many, many other people had built.
 So I'm one of a huge team of folks who've done the actual work.
 I'm just the guy who ends up being the poor person talking out in the front.
 But they are the people who constructed the system.
 They run it, they keep on developing it right now.

 MARK: That's cool.
-So I guess it means if you're someone who's used Maps or Search or Gmail, anything even above GCP-- Google Cloud Platform-- you've used Borg.
+So I guess it means if you're someone who's used Maps or Search or Gmail, anything even above GCP-- Google Cloud-- you've used Borg.

 JOHN: Exactly.
 With luck, you haven't known it.